dankelley/oce/README.rst

 by Hadley Wickham (whose github site is https://github.com/hadley).

-In addition to the ``master`` and ``develop`` branches, there is a ``testing`` branch that is sometimes used to try out variants of new features, and any number of temporary branches that are used to address bugs or requests for new features.
-These bugs and requests are generally made through the GitHub issue system, and often the code branches that address such issues are named after the issues, e.g. branch ``issue100`` addressing issue number 100.
+In addition to the ``master`` and ``develop`` branches, there is a ``testing`` branch that is sometimes used to try out variants of new features, and many temporary branches that are used to address bugs or requests for new features.

+Bug reports and feature requests should be made through the GitHub issue system, and often the code branches that address such issues are named after the issues, e.g. branch ``issue100`` addressing issue number 100.